civo/status/content/issues/2021-03-14-cluster-launches-unavailable.md

 -----

-We've been made aware of an issue with our storage in NYC1.
+We've been made aware of an issue with volume creation on our storage platform in NYC1.
 We're working on investigating this with our storage partner at the moment.

 This won't affect currently running clusters and nodes; but it will stop new cluster launches, node recycling and